signalorange/pyasic-api/README.md

    `docker run -d -p 9000:9000 pyasic-api`

 ## Pre-built Docker Image
-You can directly use the pre-built Docker image available on Docker Hub: signalorange/pyasic-api.
+You can directly use the pre-built Docker image available on Docker Hub: `signalorange/pyasic-api`.

-## Requirements

-Python 3.7+
-FastAPI
-uvicorn
-pyasic

 ## Contributing